RestAuth/server/doc/config/restauth.rst

 By default, usernames in RestAuth can contain any UTF-8 character except a slash ('/'), a backslash ('\') and a semicolon (':').

-*Validators* are used to restrict usernames further if certain charactes are unavailable in some systems that use your RestAuth installation.
-Consider the following scenario: Your RestAuth server provides accounts for a `MediaWiki <http://www.mediawiki.org>`_ (thats also used to register new accounts) and an `XMPP server
+*Validators* are used to restrict usernames further if certain characters are unavailable in some systems that use your RestAuth installation.
+Consider the following scenario: Your RestAuth server provides accounts for a `MediaWiki <http://www.mediawiki.org>`_ (that's also used to register new accounts) and an `XMPP server
 <http://en.wikipedia.org/wiki/Extensible_Messaging_and_Presence_Protocol>`_.
 MediaWiki has no
 problems with usernames containing spaces, but the XMPP protocol forbids that.
 In this scenario, you